 Want to see more countries and beautiful illustrations from these stories and more?
 I highly recommend sharing Throw Your Tooth on the Roof with your child!

-8 of Our Favorite Tooth Fairy Ideas to Celebrate Losing Baby Teeth
+8 Tooth Fairy Ideas to Celebrate Losing Baby Teeth

 1. Use foreign currency.

 A coin from Canada or Mexico could indicate where the Tooth Fairy’s last visit was, and maybe spur a fun conversation for a kid who loves travel or geography!